-- 1. A completed SOGS or SOGS-RA is required for payment for individuals meeting eligibility criteria with scores equal to or greater than three (3).
-The score must reflect gambling activity over the past twelve (12) months and be documented in the clinical record.
+- a.
+Scores of 3 5 on the SOGS-RA qualify clients for a maximum of \$1000 in gambling treatment services. - b.
+Scores of 6 12 on the SOGS-RA qualify clients for a maximum of \$2500 in gambling treatment services. - 2.
+The score must reflect gambling activity over the past twelve (12) months and be documented in each client's clinical record.
 The actual score on the SOGS will determine the available services for each client.
 Providers should retain a copy of this completed SOGS.
-The SOGS or SOGS-RA should indicate the following: the individual's name, unique ID, the date the screen was completed, and the timeframe of symptoms reflected on the SOGS or SOGS-RA (e.g. symptoms of disordered gambling occurred more than one year ago, less than one year but more than six months ago, or six months ago).
-The date on the SOGS or SOGS-RA should correlate with the individual's progress notes located in the clinical record. - a.
+The SOGS/SOGS- RA should indicate the following: the individual's name, unique ID, the date the screen was completed, and the timeframe of symptoms reflected on the assessment (e.g. symptoms of disordered gambling occurred more than one year ago, less than one year but more than six months ago, or six months ago).
+The date on the SOGS/SOGS-RA should correlate with the individual's progress notes located in the clinical record.
+Providers shall also complete the DSM-V Disordered Gambling Worksheet for clients that Score 3 or above on the SOGS/SOGS-RA.
+A copy of the DSM-V worksheet shall be included in the client's file. - a.
 State funding for gambling is allowable only for individuals with a current episode of disordered gambling over the past twelve (12) months.
-An individual who has a history of disordered gambling but has not experienced problematic gambling behavior within the previous twelve (12) months is not appropriate for state funding for gambling.
+An individual who has a history of disordered gambling but has not experienced problematic gambling behavior within the previous twelve (12) months is not appropriate for state funding for gambling treatment. - b.
+Providers shall include the completed DSM-V Disordered Gambling Worksheet in client file with the completed SOGS.
+The SOGS score will determine which treatment package is available, The SOGS Score and score on DSM-V Disordered Gambling Worksheet shall be used to inform necessary services to address a client's gambling disorder.

-Note: If the consumer has been in continuous treatment and is being screened to be re-enrolled at the beginning of the fiscal year, the timeframe of gambling behavior may exceed 12 months.
-This must be indicated on the SOGS and in the Individualized Integrated Care Plan (IICP).
+Note: If the consumer has been in continuous treatment and continuing into a new fiscal year, re-screen and make note if the timeframe of gambling behavior exceeds 12 months.
+Please indicate this on the SOGS/SOGS-RA and in the Individualized Integrated Care Plan (IICP).

-- 2. If an individual is identified as having a gambling disorder, this must be reflected on the individual's master Individualized Integrated Care Plan.
-The plan should specifically identify disordered gambling as a disorder to be addressed.
-Objectives and interventions shall be individualized to support the individual's needs and goals. - 3.
-Gambling severity shall be identified as a result of the score on the South Oaks Gambling Screen.
-The severity identification shall be used to determine the disordered gambling service package that should/shall be used to develop the client's Individualized Integrated Care Plan (IICP).
+3. Consumers identified as having a gambling disorder, shall have this reflected on their Individualized Integrated Care Plan (IICP).
+The plan shall specifically identify disordered gambling and the needs and goals shall be specific to the treatment objectives for the client.
+Treatment plans are not one size fits all.

+4. Gambling severity shall be identified using the score on the SOGS/SOGS-RA.
+The severity identification shall determine the disordered gambling service package that shall be used to develop the client's Individualized Integrated Care Plan (IICP).